ziadamr22/Car_GUI/README.md

 # Car_GUI
-# A User interface that allows the communication annd controlw pof a DC motor-powered car
+# A User interface that allows the communication annd control of a DC motor-powered car